NepaliTelecom.com

 The company extended its services in Nepal in 2021 and NTA had already asked the government to allow the company to expand in Nepal.
 Likewise, the primary focus of the company is to ‘connect the unconnected’ in rural areas in Nepal.

 While many companies have teased launching it previously, Kacific will get credit for commercially launching the first satellite internet service in Nepal.
+The company says preliminary testing has already been completed and the service is on for commercial rollout.

-Also see: Fiber Internet Users Near 2 Million, 1 lakh Added in a Month
+Also see: Fiber Internet Users Near 2 Million, 1 Lakh Added in a Month

-Kacific Satellite Internet in Nepal | Packages and Price
+Kacific Satellite Internet Price and Packages in Nepal

 The company has made a total of 7 broadband packages available.
 Depending on your requirements, you can opt for packages with 3/15/30/50/60/70/100 Mbps download speeds.
 The company provides less but decent upload speeds in the current packages starting from 3 Mbps to 20 Mbps.